bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 You will find more information on the Sioux Faux simulation inputs, where they are stored, and how to control them on the [inputs to optimize](./Which-inputs-should-I-optimize.md) page.

-## Evaluation metrics (scoring criteria)
+## Key Performance Metrics (scoring criteria)

 The quality of the new policy-based transportation system is evaluated based upon a comparison against the *business as usual (BAU) scenario*.
 The BAU scenario represents the baseline or "current" status-quo of the Sioux Faux transportation system.
 In other words, this is a "do-nothing" approach.
 This comparison answers the following question: **How will the new policy improve over the current state of the transportation system**?

 The performance of simulated policies over the baseline is measured using a **scoring function**.
-The scoring function is comprised of quantitative *metrics* that assess how well policies addressed the following questions:
+The scoring function is comprised of one or more quantitative *key performance metrics (KPIs)* that assess how well policies addressed the following questions:

 * How much *congestion* did agents and the system as a whole experience during the day?
 * What *level of service* did the transportation system provide to users?